gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 it.

 "That is the writing room in her house in Ossisswe," Razi said.
-"The spell only work if she is there.
+"The spell only works if she is there.
 Luckily, *la*, she usually is."

 Next, the candle.
 There were two in the box, one half the length of the other.
 Erileine set the shorter one on the floor in front of the